Jerrysuper123/The-Almanack-of-Naval-Ravikant-Summary/README.md

 This summarizes the learnings from the book.

 ## Happiness from peace, which comes from a place of lacks nothing
+"Today, I believe happiness is really a default state.
+Happiness is there when you remove the sense of something missing in your life.
+We are highly judgmental survival-and-replication machines.

+We constantly walk around thinking, “I need this,” or “I need that,” trapped in the web of desires.
+Happiness is the state when nothing is missing.
+When nothing is missing, your mind shuts down and stops running into the past or future to regret something or to plan something.

+In that absence, for a moment, you have internal silence.
+When you have internal silence, then you are content, and you are happy.
+Feel free to disagree.
+Again, it’s different for everybody."

 Money only plays a very small of part of bringing happiness.
 Happiness comes from 2 things:
 1. lacks nothing